Make a Transparent Image (PNG or GIF) Easily with Preview for Mac OS X

 - Open the image in Preview

-- Click the little pen icon in the toolbar to reveal the image editing tools
+- Click the Toolbox icon in the toolbar of Preview app to reveal the image editing tools

 To get the finer details transparent it can help to zoom in and out of the image using Command+Plus and Command+Minus keys.